Board of Directors

 based multisensory structured language programs, such as the Orton-Gillingham approach, Wilson Reading System (Level II; Wilson Dyslexia Therapist), Alphabetic Phonics, as well as Lindamood-Bell programs, such as Lindamood Phoneme Sequencing, Seeing Stars, and Visualization and Verbalization.
 In addition, she has training in other reading and writing programs, including Framing Your Thoughts, Read Naturally, RAVE-O, among others.

 Tammy came to the United States from Toronto, Canada, where she earned a B.Ed. from the University of Western Ontario and a B.A. and M.A. from the University of Toronto.
 After teaching for nine years for North York Schools with a professional focus in Learning Disabilities, Gifted Education, and Gifted/LD Education, she moved to Toledo, Ohio, and worked as a reading instructor for Jean Armus at the reading

 Tammy is committed to providing explicit, systematic, multisensory language instruction to students and to heightening an awareness of dyslexia in the Toledo/Northwest Ohio area.
 Tammy has done many presentations on dyslexia-related topics to educators and parents.

-Amy Colaco has a B.S. in Business Administration from Clarion University of Pennsylvania and a professional Human Resources background with emphasis in health and welfare employee benefits.
+Amy Colaco has a B.S. in Business Administration from Clarion University of Pennsylvania and a professional Human Resources background with emphasis in health and welfare employee benefits analytics and consulting.
 As an employee with two major international corporations, she served in national corporate endeavors, and as a client-serving consultant for businesses, unions, non-profit and school district administrations across Northeast Ohio.

 Amy became involved in the dyslexia community after the many years of learning and life challenges associated with her dyslexic son.